Andy Taylor (guitarist): Duran Duran

-Power Station and Robert Palmer
+The Power Station and Robert Palmer

-While Duran Duran were on hiatus in 1985, Andy Taylor and bassist John Taylor joined renowned session drummer and former Chic member Tony Thompson and Robert Palmer to form the band Power Station.
-Their eponymous album, recorded mostly at the New York studio after which the band was named, reached the top 20 in the UK and the top 10 in the US, and spawned two hit singles with "Some Like It Hot" (UK number 14, US number 6) and a cover of the T. Rex song "Get It On (Bang a Gong)" (UK number 22, US number 9).
+While Duran Duran were on hiatus in 1985, Andy Taylor and bassist John Taylor joined session drummer and former Chic member Tony Thompson and Robert Palmer to form the Power Station.
+Their eponymous album, recorded mostly at the New York studio after which the band was named, reached the top 20 in the UK and top 10 in the US, spawning two hit singles with "Some Like It Hot" (UK number 14, US number 6) and a cover of the T. Rex song "Get It On (Bang a Gong)" (UK number 22, US number 9).
 Palmer performed live with the band only once that year, on Saturday Night Live.
-The band toured, and even played Live Aid with singer Michael Des Barres after Palmer bowed out at the last moment to go back into the studio to further his newly revitalised solo career.
+After Palmer bowed out at the last moment to go back into the studio to further his newly revitalized solo career, the band toured and even played Live Aid with singer Michael Des Barres as well as making an appearance in a Miami Vice season two episode, "Whatever Works".
 Taylor also performed with Duran Duran at the Live Aid event.

-Palmer recorded the album Riptide in 1985, recruiting Thompson and Andy Taylor to play on some tracks and Power Station producer Bernard Edwards, who worked with Thompson in the group Chic, to helm the production.
-Robert recruited Wally Badarou, another Compass Point Star, who had laid synthesizer tracks on the Power Station album, plus his long-term drummer, Dony Wynn, for this production, as well.
+Palmer recorded the album Riptide in 1985, recruiting Thompson and Andy Taylor to play on some tracks and Power Station producer Bernard Edwards, who worked with Thompson in the group Chic, to lead the production.
+Palmer recruited Wally Badarou, another Compass Point Star, who had laid synthesizer tracks on the Power Station album plus his long-term drummer, Dony Wynn, for this production as well.